Pyrokahd/GameOfLife_BlenderAddon/README.md

 - USE THIS IMAGE AS START STATE: To activate the image as start state.
 - Preview: A preview of your loaded image, might need rescaling to refresh if you load another.

+When using this setting, the size of the loaded image has to be within the size of the set game map (SIZE_X and SIZE_Y).
+Else it wont be loaded.

 ### Custom Materials
 You can use your own materials by creating one named "custom_default_material" for the default material and one "custom_highlight_material" for the highlight material, within your blend file.